 VPNs were originally designed with online security in mind - using encrypted tunnels and faceless servers to ensure that your activities could not be traced - and for many Canadians, that will remain the main reason for getting a VPN.

 But it's the flexibility and extra use cases that have contributed to the massive growth in the VPN industry.
-The fact that you can use them to make your laptop or mobile think they're in Canada, even when they're not, has become a lifeline for travellers and expats to watch Canadian sport and TV even when they're on the other side of the globe.
+The fact that you can use them to make your laptop or mobile think they're in Canada, even when they're not, has become a lifeline for travellers and expats to watch Canadian TV while overseas - even when they're on the other side of the globe.
 And logging on via a server elsewhere also means you can access websites that may otherwise have been blocked in your corner of the country - hence why VPNs for streaming have become so popular these days.